AdobeDocs/genstudio.en/help/tutorials/create-meta-ad.md

 **To revise generated variants**:

-* **To manually edit an email**, double-click into any of the email fragments (such as the subject line, header, or body copy) and edit as needed.
+* **To manually edit an Meta ad**, double-click into any of the ad fragments (such as the subject line, header, or body copy) and edit as needed.

-   The subject line and preheader only require a single click to edit, while the header, body copy, and CTA require a double-click.
+   The subject line and preheader only require a single click to edit, while the header and body copy require a double-click.

 * **To change or select the call to action**, click the call to action button and select from an available button.
-* **To delete an email**, click to select the email title (for example, "Email 1/4") and click **[!UICONTROL Delete variant]**.
+* **To delete an Meta ad**, click to select the ad title (for example, "Meta 4") and click **[!UICONTROL Delete variant]**.

 ## Verify brand alignment